photoprism/photoprism-docs/docs/getting-started/updates.md

 ### Docker Compose

-Open a terminal and change to the folder where your `compose.yaml` or `docker-compose.yml` file is located.[^1] Now run the following commands to download the newest image from [Docker Hub](https://hub.docker.com/r/photoprism/photoprism/tags) and restart your instance in the background:
+Open a terminal and change to the folder where your `compose.yaml` file is located.[^1] Now run the following commands to download the newest image from [Docker Hub](https://hub.docker.com/r/photoprism/photoprism/tags) and restart your instance in the background:

 ```
 docker compose pull